hirusha-adi/hirusha-adi/README.md

 # To Do (After A/L)

 - Create a `yt-dlp` command generator
+  - use jquery
+  - host on github pages
 - Make `1v1` Better
 - Rewrite Fuel-App
   - use SQL